datstartup/ubuntuopenbox/_posts/2019-11-30-obmenu-generator.md

 ### To install:

-Although its not in the official repositories, it is so useful that I have to install it.
+Although not in the official repositories, obmenu-generator is so useful that I have to install it.

 As instructed here for Debian: [https://github.com/trizen/obmenu-generator/blob/master/INSTALL.md](https://github.com/trizen/obmenu-generator/blob/master/INSTALL.md)